jonatan-kazmierczak/articles/near-future.md

 > Then they will go away to eternal punishment, but the righteous to eternal life.

 The prophesy written in the book of Revelation continues in [chapter 21](https://biblehub.com/niv/revelation/21.htm):
-*(verses 3-5)*
+*(verses 3-8)*
 > And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 > ‘He will wipe every tear from their eyes.
 There will be no more death’ or mourning or crying or pain, for the old order of things has passed away.”

 > He who was seated on the throne said, “I am making everything new!”
 Then he said, “Write this down, for these words are trustworthy and true.”

+> He said to me: “It is done.
+I am the Alpha and the Omega, the Beginning and the End.
+To the thirsty I will give water without cost from the spring of the water of life.
+> Those who are victorious will inherit all this, and I will be their God and they will be my children.   > But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars—they will be consigned to the fiery lake of burning sulfur.
+This is the second death.”